Fast Search-By-Classification for Large-Scale Databases Using Index-Aware Decision Trees and Random Forests: Introduction

-\textbf{Contributions:} In this work, we introduce a novel search-by-classification framework that allows us to return an answer set efficiently with low latency and at low cost by exploiting pre-built index structures in the database, see Figure~\ref{fig:framework}.
+\textbf{Contributions:} In this work, we introduce a novel search-by-classification framework that allows us to return an answer set efficiently with low latency and at low cost by exploiting pre-built index structures, see Figure~\ref{fig:framework}.
 More precisely, we propose a co-design of machine learning models and indexes for fast search-by-classification.
 As detailed in Section~\ref{sec:approach}, a set of multidimensional index structures is built in an offline phase, where each index corresponds to a random subset of features (which are extracted from the data).
 These multidimensional indexes are constructed \emph{only once} for the entire database and are \emph{independent} of a particular user query.
 Afterwards, in the query processing phase, a new classification model is trained for each new user query, where the construction of this model is ``index-aware'', \ie, during the construction, information about the indexes built in the offline phase is taken into account.
 Instead of scanning the entire data catalog, the instances being classified as positive (``Target Objects'') can then be efficiently retrieved via range queries, \ie, the inference phase is supported by means of fast lookups over the pre-built index structures.
 Hence, for a typical user query with a small answer set, one can quickly return \emph{all} the desired instances with minimal computing resources, which is essential for interactive search engines.
+Of note, this paper primarily focuses on databases with infrequent changes.
+In summary, our main contributions are as follows: